Kazualov/endoscopy_tool/README.md

 ### Continuous Integration

 This project uses **GitHub Actions** for Continuous Integration (CI).
-The CI workflows are triggered on every push and pull request to the `Tests` branch.
+The CI workflows are triggered on every push and pull request.

 #### CI Workflow